PawarSakshi777/PawarSakshi777.github.io/README.md

-# 🌸 The Brownie Girl – Personal Website
+# 🌸 Code & Chai – Personal Website

 ## 📌 About
-Welcome to my personal website, **The Brownie Girl**!
+Welcome to my personal website, **Code & Chai **!
 This is a minimalist and modern space where I share about myself, my projects, and my blogs.

 It’s designed with warm chocolate-brown and cream colors to reflect my style. ✨